-Does your healthcare practice use a VOIP a cloud telephony system to communicate with patients, forward or answer calls?
+Does your healthcare practice use a cloud telephony software solution to communicate with patients, forward or answer calls?
 Or does your call center cater to the healthcare vertical?
 In either case, HIPAA awareness is critical for you.

 We’ve compiled an exhaustive blog on everything you need to know about HIPAA compliance for your call center or phone communications.